Introducing API Playground (and YouTube Monitoring!) Learn more

 print(result)

-And then put a breakpoint on the print statement, and run it with the debugger.
-And then we can drill down into every field of the result JSON, like so:
+And then put a breakpoint on the print statement and run it with the debugger so you could drill down into every field of the result JSON.

 JavaScript

-The following code is meant to be pasted into your browser (i.e. it's not Node.js code).
-To avoid CORS errors, paste it into a page on the Proxycurl domain, for example the docs page.
-IMPORTANT: Never paste code into your browser console that you don't understand.
-This is a major security issue!
-Ensure you fully understand any JS code you are executing before running it.
+The following old code was meant to be pasted into your browser, meaning it wasn't Node.js code.
+To avoid CORS errors, you would paste it into a page on the Proxycurl domain.
+IMPORTANT: never paste code into your browser console that you don't understand.

 const apiKey = "your_api_key_here";